• Skip to primary navigation

 Here are several easy ways to cook zucchini flesh

-Try it in my chickpea omelette packed with herbs and veggies, which is based on my vegan ejjeh recipe, an open faced omelette.
+Try it in my chickpea flour omelette packed with herbs and veggies, which is based on my vegan ijjeh recipe, an open faced omelette.

-Another use is in my sweet potato and zucchini fritters.
+Another use is in my sweet potato zucchini fritters or this courgettes with baked beans by my friend Choclette.

-Make savory muffins, they are great for any time of day, try these savory zucchini muffins.
+Make savory muffins, they are great for any time of day, try these zucchini muffins that are savory.

 a hollowed out zucchini with a bowl of its flesh on the side